DogPawHat/movie-frontend/README.md

 - ShadCn, Radix and Tailwind provide the standard design components.
 It makes getting a decent UX up and running and pairs excellently with AI tooling in Cursor.
 - GraphQL queries are defined in route files and used in `queryOptions` objects with the `graphQLClient` in the route context function.
 Fragments for the app are located in `domains/movies/data`
 - `index.tsx` is where the guts of the app is.
 The state of the table filters is stored in search query params validated with Valibot (Search Params are a killer feature of Tanstack Router, see [here](https://tanstack.com/router/latest/docs/framework/react/guide/search-params) for more details).
 The filters components and data table for this route I have placed in `domains/movies/components`
+- I've also added a full movie viewer at `/movie/$movieId` where you can see more details on a given movie (generes, crew and cast, etc)

+I'm pretty happy with how well it's come out.
+I've set up preload intent links on the movie viewer, and I also prefetch the previous and next pages in the table as well, so you usually never hit the loading state when going back and forth.
+I've also added optimistic debounced prefetching to the query and genre filters to improve responstivieness in that flow.